iliaan/ulanzi-lab/README.md

 These files contain the necessary code to display a clock on the device.
 Once the files are created and saved, restart the device to apply the changes.
 The clock should now be visible on the device display.

+## Clock Features
+* Time/Date/Stopwatch display
+* Temperature (Note: temperature sensor may be affected by nearby heat sources within the device)
+* Humidity display
+* Dew Point calculation
+* Battery level indication (Note: may require calibration and logic adjustments)
+* Illumination sensor for automatic brightness adjustment

+## Usage
+The clock can be controlled using the buttons on the device:
+* Use the left button (facing the device) to switch between Time/Date/Stopwatch display modes.
+* Use the right button to switch between Temperature/Humidity/Due Point/Battery level display modes.
+* Use the action button to change the color of the clock display.
+In stopwatch mode, the action button is used to start/stop the stopwatch.

 **********************
 ## TODO Next